An important foreword:

 Numbers 15:13 "'Everyone who is native-born must do these things in this way when he brings an offering made by fire as an aroma pleasing to the LORD.
 14 For the generations to come, whenever an alien or anyone else living among you presents an offering made by fire as an aroma pleasing to the LORD, he must do exactly as you do.
 15 The community is to have the same rules for you and for the alien living among you; this is a lasting ordinance for the generations to come.
 You and the alien shall be the same before the LORD: 16 The same laws and regulations will apply both to you and to the alien living among you.'"

 Some insist that "Torah was only for the Jews", but as we can see from the above, that is not true.
 The "foreigners" include everyone who has chosen to believe in Yeshua!
-The Bible tells us God is the same yesterday, today and forever (Hebrews 13:8); that Yeshua is YHWH-Come-in-the-Flesh; and that He and His disciples were all Torah observant, seventh day Sabbath and Feast-keeping, kosher Jews.
-The Bible also tells us that His original followers in the First Century (before Catholicism came to pervert the Word), were all Torah observant, as well.
+The Bible tells us God is the same yesterday, today and forever (Hebrews 13:8); that Yeshua is His Divine Messiah whose atoning death redeemed us; and that he and his Apostles and disciples were all Torah observant, seventh day Sabbath and Feast-keeping, kosher Jews.
+The Bible also tells us that his original followers in the First Century (before Catholicism came to pervert the Word), were all Torah observant, as well.
 So what supposedly happened to change that?
 The answer is: Man's opinions got in the way....

 Jeremiah 31:32 tells us that YHWH made His "new covenant" with the House of Israel and with the House of Judah; He did not make a "new covenant" with the Gentiles because He did not have an "old covenant" with the Gentiles.
 He did, however, extend His grace and mercy to the believing Gentiles who, as believers in Yeshua automatically become part of "Israel"!
 And God told Israel: "I give you good instruction: Do not forsake my Torah" (Proverbs 4:2).